Windmill Lane Studios: History of current location

 In 1990, Windmill Lane Recording Studios relocated from its original site on Windmill Lane to its current location on Ringsend Road, Dublin 4.

 Orchestras regularly record their music at Windmill Lane Recording Studios, as Studio One is the only recording room in Ireland that can record an 80-piece orchestra apart from Raidió Teilifís Éireann.
 The scores to many movies have been recorded there: Mission Impossible, Sing Street, A Room with a View, The Remains of the Day, The Mask and The Tailor of Panama, The Grifters, My Left Foot (both by Elmer Bernstein), In America, and A River Runs Through It.

-Studio Two is known for being responsible for a high number of number-one albums, recorded by artists such as Gabrielle, Kylie Minogue and The Spice Girls.
-Kate Bush partially recorded her 1985 album Hounds of Love at Windmill Lane Studios.
-The Waterboys recorded their 1988 album Fisherman's Blues at Windmill Lane Studios.
+Studio Two has been the venune for recording number-one albums by Gabrielle, Kylie Minogue and The Spice Girls.

 The studio remained empty from 2006 onwards, although reports circulated which linked Van Morrison with purchasing the studio for his own personal use that August.
 Morrison had previously recorded several albums there, including Back on Top, Magic Time and Pay the Devil.
 In January 2008, the studio was used to record "The Ballad of Ronnie Drew".

 In 2009, Naomi Moore, Aidan Alcock and Tony Perrey, took over Windmill Lane Recording Studios and updated the studios.
-Music of all types and genres continue to be recorded here, from pop and electronic to jazz and classical film scores.
-A multitude of Grammy Award winning albums hang on the walls of the studios inside.
-Artists and projects recorded here include : AC/DC, U2, David Bowie, Kate Bush, Riverdance, The Rolling Stones, The Cranberries, Metallica, Depeche Mode, The Commitments, Westlife, The Spice Girls, Lady Gaga, The Jonas Brothers, Van Morrison, Kylie Minogue, The Script, Ed Sheeran, Hozier and many more.

 In mid-February 2012, the studio issued an appeal to artists who recorded there to collect their master tapes, stating they will be otherwise be destroyed.
 The studio noted the tapes, numbering over 1,000 and weighing a tonne, were recorded before digital technology and were both deteriorating and are taking up valuable space.
 Subsequently, all tapes owned by Island Records were recovered by them.

 On 20 February 2020, the studio launched a visitor experience.
-President of Ireland Michael D. Higgins was the guest of honour along with key music industry personalities.
-Guests were treated to a surprise musical performance by Paul Brady and Donal Lunny in the iconic Studio 1.